FreeDatesApp/.github/profile/README.md

 ## 🎓 Team Lead Volunteers 💥

-Are you a developer or product-minded technologist with ~3 years of experience?
+Are you a developer or product-minded technologist with ~3 years of experience with Flutter?
 Want to be part of something that flips dating apps upside down?

 💡 **Join us if you want to:**